FARMING

 Farmland

 'The soil is loamy; subsoil. clay' is how Kelly's Directory describes Bracon Ash.
 'The chief crops are wheat, barley and turnips.'
 For Hethel, 'The soil is clayey; subsoil marl.
 The chief crops are wheat, beans, peas, turnips, &c.'
-It certainly seems that the heavier soils of Hethel were more suited to pasture - and the land at Dairy Farm (now Church Farm) was too heavy for light ploughs and had little arable land until World War 2 when there was a campaign to plough up as much land as possible.
+It certainly seems that the heavier soils of Hethel were more suited to pasture - and the returns for the tithe apportionment around 1840 reflect this (compare the maps below).
+100 years later, the pattern was almost the same.
+Dairy Farm (now Church Farm) was too heavy for light ploughs and had little arable land until World War 2 when there was a campaign to plough up as much land as possible.
 Bracon Ash, on the other hand, seems to have lighter soils that proved suitable for market gardening.

 Farming Revolutions